The .17 HMR is quickly becoming a popular round. Here are a few things you should know about it.

 While this round is a little much for small game like squirrel and rabbit up close, it is perfect for taking down larger animals such as raccoon, opossum, and fox.
-There have been videos of people using them to take coyote and hogs, but unless it’s within 50 yards and a very well-placed shot it is not recommended by any manufacturer.
+There have been videos of people using them to take coyote and hogs, but unless it's within 50 yards and a very well-placed shot it is not recommended by any manufacturer.